Find & Compare

 Find a POS System for your business, compare prices & features to get a great deal.

 What are POS Systems?

 Every business sells something, be that a physical commodity or a service.
 Your ‘point of sale’ is simply the place where customers make their order and money changes hands.

 A POS system is set of tools and software designed to make this process simpler for businesses to implement and maintain.

 They’re sometimes also called POPs, for ‘Point of Purchase’ systems.

-They might even send a message to your mobile phone with a discount on your next purchase.
+As well as taking payments, managing stock and processing orders, a POS system can even send a message to your mobile phone with a discount on your next purchase.
 As you can see, modern, electronic point of sale systems are incredibly powerful.

 With any new technology, it’s tempting to ask what the point is.
 Don’t cash registers work just fine?
 While those registers aren’t going anywhere soon, they come with several limitations that more modern point of sale systems answer.